 The Year 10 curriculum enables increased student choices.
 VET units are also available for students who wish to pursue areas of special interest.
 All students in Year 10 undertake Religious Education, English, Mathematics, Science, Civics and Health and Physical Education.
-All students also participate in a Canberra Study Tour as part of their Civics studies.

 Pathway 1: VCE – Victorian Certificate of Education

 OLMC offers a comprehensive range of VCE units in the key learning areas.
 Students develop individual programs of study after a thorough selection process supported by staff and parents.
 At OLMC students will normally undertake 24 units over two or three years.
 The actual subjects offered are listed separately.

 Pathway 2: VCE Including VET – Vocational Education and Training